One of the most important things to do as a budding writer is to choose your area of specialization, commonly called a freelance writing niche.

 9. You Can Select an Area That Fits Your Values

-The main disadvantage that being a general writer poses is that you leave yourself open to all kinds of topics, including some that may fall outside your personal principals and perspective on morality.
+The main disadvantage that being a general writer rather than a better writer poses is that you leave yourself open to all kinds of topics, including some that may fall outside your personal principals and perspective on morality.

 Writing about such will most likely lower your morale and ruin your writing experience.